 To air on the safe side, the less skin you show, the less like a tourist you will appear, and the less likely you are to offend anyone.

-Be conservative in public, cautious about voice level, language, and try to blend in as much as you can.
-After all, that is a common goal as travelers, isn’t it, still?
+Be conservative in public, cautious about voice level and language, and try to blend in as much as possible.
+After all, that is a common goal for travelers, isn't it, still?

-Think about it — despite what people may tell you, there are still gems out there which haven’t been discovered by the internet: islands which haven’t lost their culture, beaches which don’t have vendors walking the shoreline, and streets without tour buses.
+Think about it — despite what people may tell you, there are still gems out there that the internet hasn't discovered: islands that haven't lost their culture, beaches that don't have vendors walking the shoreline, and streets without tour buses.

-However, if you keep following the “Top 10 Destinations in ____” lists, you are not going to find those places.
+However, if you keep following the “Top 10 Destinations in ____” lists, you will not find those places.

 If you read it on the internet, so did thousands of others.
 Try doing some research and exploration on your own.

-[Editor's note: Yes, we've published our share of “Top X” lists on Go Backpacking, too.
-While we don't believe there's anything inherently wrong with a list format, we'll be keeping the problem of overtourism in mind as we draft the content of such articles in the future.]
+[Editor's note: Yes, we've also published our share of “Top X” lists on Go Backpacking.
+While we don't believe there's anything inherently wrong with a list format, we'll keep the problem of overtourism in mind as we draft the content of such articles in the future.]